 The goal of the Campus Identity Project was to create a campus with an engaging outdoor environment, clear borders, effective signage, and simplified yet strategic landscaping.
 The landscape will reflect a strong sense of academic impact, with walkways and open spaces that inspire and connect all who visit, study, work, and live here.
-A multiyear implementation of wayfinding and gateways developed as part of this project will be halfway complete at the end of the 2018 summer.
+Phase three of a multiyear implementation of wayfinding and gateways developed as part of this project will be complete at the end of the 2019 summer.